 Objectives

-- Advanced evaluation frameworks for long life assets: evaluations incorporate the long-term value proposition of a unique mining project by recognising the elongated temporal gaps between economic, social and environmental costs and benefits, both tangible and intangible.
+- Advanced evaluation frameworks for long-life assets: Evaluations incorporate the long-term value proposition of a unique mining project by recognising the extended temporary gaps between economic, social and environmental tangible and intangible costs and benefits.

-- Real time predictive models: total risk of a mining project is assessed through the dynamic modelling of total liability and residual risk for a site (both mitigatable and unmitigatable) and risk-reward trade-offs of different post-mine land uses are analysed in the context of the environmental and social characteristics of the region using both market and non-market-based valuation techniques.
+- Real-time predictive models: The total risk of a mining project is assessed through the dynamic modelling of total liability and residual risk for a site (both mitigatable and unmitigatable) and risk-reward trade-offs of different post-mine land uses are analysed in the context of the environmental and social characteristics of the region using both market and non-market-based valuation techniques.

 Program Leader